RIP the AIDA SALES funnel.

 Analyst relations’ mission is to create a business environment conducive to business.
 Industry analysts are the original thought leaders, they see conversations in the marketplace.
 They’re enjoying a unique vantage point, talking and consulting not only with end-user and buyers but also with all other ecosystem participants such as consultants and system integrators, business process outsourcers, technology vendors, regulators, channel partners, etc. This vantage point is how they can bring business value, as such, an analyst relations strategy will bring 4 key impacts: sales, go-to-market, insights and awareness.

-Ignore them at your peril -they’re a fundamental part of the buying process spaghetti monster.
+Ignore analysts at your peril -they’re a fundamental part of the buying process spaghetti monster.

 With thanks to Jon Collins / GigaOm and Jon Reed / Diginomica (check this blog post) for their time and invaluable input.